-When a player is caught in a rundown it is important that the umpires
+When a player is caught in a rundown it is important that the umpires responsible for the coverage move to get the best perspective of both

-- Stay at a depth approximately 12 15 feet from the rundown and move parallel to the baseline. - 2.
+- 1. Stay at a depth approximately 12 15 feet from the rundown and move parallel to the baseline. - 2.
 Know where the ball is at all times. - 3.
 Move quickly toward and around the play to achieve the best angle and distance as the tag is applied. - 4.
 Be alert for obstruction or interference.
 When covering rundowns with two umpires, each umpire should take a position at their end of the rundown.
 This is referred to as "bracketing".
 When bracketing, one umpire should be outside the diamond and the other umpire should remain inside the diamond.
 In all cases, communication is a must.
 When two umpires are covering a rundown the umpire with a clear unobstructed view of the tag should make the call.
 To prevent both umpires from making a call, eye contact is essential prior to the call being made.